Samarium Sm 153 Lexidronam

 Pregnancy Risk Factor

-Animal studies have not been conducted.
-There are no adequate and well-controlled studies in pregnant women.
+Animal reproduction studies have not been conducted.
 Radiopharmaceuticals have the potential to cause fetal harm.
-Women of childbearing potential should avoid becoming pregnant during or soon after treatment.
+Women of reproductive potential should have a negative pregnancy test prior to treatment and avoid becoming pregnant during or soon after treatment.
 Both males and females should use effective contraception following treatment.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)